 More broadly, this work argues for a shift in how embodied capability growth is understood.
-The problem is not only how to learn better capabilities, but how to deploy better capabilities without losing governability.
-Long-lived embodied intelligence therefore requires not only modular capabilities and runtime-constrained execution, but also governed upgrade paths.
+The problem is no longer how to learn better capabilities; it is how to deploy them without losing governability.
+Long-lived embodied intelligence therefore requires governed upgrade paths on top of modular capabilities and runtime-constrained execution.

-In that sense, the contribution of this paper is not only a specific pipeline, but a design principle: capabilities should not only be learnable; they should be deployable under governance.
+In that sense, the contribution of this paper is a design principle as much as a specific pipeline: capabilities must be deployable under governance, not merely learnable.

-Future work should address formal upgrade-policy languages that let operators declaratively specify admission criteria, fleet-scale upgrade rollout where multiple agents share a governed capability registry, and meta-governance of the upgrade pipeline itself---ensuring that governance parameters remain sound as both the agent and the environment evolve.
+Future work should address formal upgrade-policy languages that let operators declaratively specify admission criteria, fleet-scale upgrade rollout where multiple agents share a governed capability registry, and meta-governance of the upgrade pipeline itself, so that governance parameters remain sound as both the agent and the environment evolve.

 Additional pseudocode, fault-injection definitions, policy profiles, and metric formulations are provided in the appendix to support reproducibility.